leah-jala/PP5-PaperDreams7Apr/README.md

 There are few differences between the first and second versions.
 I experimented by adding a title and header to the products_datail page that previously was not there.

 Together these commits relate to comments 1-59 in the first repo [NEW-paperdreams](https://github.com/leah-jala/NEW-paperdreams/commits/main).
 These commits show the incremental development of the base and index files, the products page and the product detail page with related javascript, as well as early attempts to include a wishlist, and to use djmoney.
 It also reveals problems that I encountered, particularly with the active classes on the category buttons on the products page, in particular the "All Artworks" button.
 I also tried to include functionality that would prevent a user from adding more products than what is available in the database.
 It was not functioning correctly at the time of creating the new repo.
 The button would disable when the user reached the maximum avaiable products, but the user could add them multiple times.

-# Other Notes

-# Settings
-The setting "MESSAGE_STORAGE = 'django.contrib.messages.storage.session.SessionStorage'" is not usually required, but it was in the case of this project due to using Git Pod, according the the Boutique Ado Tutorial.